 Assignment Formatting: Unless otherwise noted, all assignments are to follow Turabian 8th edition.
-All written assignments must be Word documents or PDFs to insure the professor or teaching assistant can open the document, written in third person unless otherwise instructed, and created in 12 pt.
+All written assignments must be Word documents, written in third person unless otherwise instructed, and created in 12 pt.
 Times New Roman font.
+PDFs will not be accepted.

-Assignment Submission: All assignments are to be submitted to Blackboard by the assigned time of the due date unless otherwise indicated.
+Assignment Submission: All assignments are to be submitted to Blackboard by 11:59 p.m. of the due date unless otherwise indicated.
 Do not send files as attachments via email to the professor.
 For technical reasons, this mode of file transmission is extremely inefficient.

-Grading Scale: Your final grade will be based on your total accumulation of points as indicated under the Assignments and Evaluation Criteria section of this syllabus according to the grading scale in the NOBTS 2017-2018 catalog.
+Grading Scale: Your final grade will be based on your total accumulation of points as indicated under the Assignments and Evaluation Criteria section of this syllabus according to the grading scale in the NOBTS 2019-2020 catalog.

-A 93-100 B 85-92 C 77-84 D 70-76 F 69 and below
+A: 93-100 B: 85-92 C: 77-84 D: 70-76 F: 69 and below